cvisionai/tator/doc/kubernetes.md

 kubectl get nodes
 ```

-* Once the node is in the Ready state, label the node according to whether it is a GPU node:
+* Once the node is in the Ready state you can move to the next step.

+## Label nodes according to desired functions

+Tator uses three node labels to select which node a pod can be scheduled on.
+They are as follows:

+* **gpuWorker: [yes/no]** Indicates whether a node can execute GPU algorithms.
+* **cpuWorker: [yes/no]** Indicates whether a node can execute CPU algorithms, including transcoding media.
+* **webServer: [yes/no]** Indicates whether a node can be used for running web services, such as gunicorn or redis.

+For example, for a single node without a GPU we could use the following labels:

 ```
-kubectl label nodes <node-name> accelerator=nvidia # GPU nodes kubectl label nodes <node-name> accelerator=nogpu # Non-GPU nodes
+kubectl label nodes <node-name> gpuWorker=no kubectl label nodes <node-name> cpuWorker=yes kubectl label nodes <node-name> webServer=yes
 ```

+Make sure you apply labels for all nodes in the Kubernetes cluster.

 The Kubernetes cluster is now configured and you are ready to build Tator.